xincxiong/facial_keypoint_face_model/README.md

 # facial_keypoint
-project in computer vision nano-degree  program of Udacity. to recognize faces and facial keypoints, such as the location of eyes, nose and mouth on a face
+The project is part of computer vision nano-degree  program of Udacity. to recognize faces and facial keypoints, such as the location of eyes, nose and mouth on a face.

 ***